dnbexperience/eufemia-theme-manager/README.md

 It can target any output, using the `dnb-ui-lib` with all their CSS vars, like `--color-black` etc.\
 The target can then get manipulated in various ways.

+## State of art

+Most of the code written in that extension, is created during Christmas break evenings, so no optimization of state management and exiting integration tests got written.
+Contribution welcome!

+## Mono-repo

+As of now, only one package is in this mono-repo, so you may have to cd into `/eufemia-theme-manager-extension/`.

 ## Local development

 1. Build the extension with e.g.: `yarn build:chrome`,